allibear17/Legend-of-Zelda-Location-Tracker/README.md

 Current functionality is very basic.
 Each map tab has a grid corresponding to the screens seen in gameplay.
 Clicking on one piece of the grid, will toggle it's marker type.
-Currently there are only three useable marker types.
-Possibly adding more in the future.

 To the right of the Lv 9 button, is a color picker, to change the background color.
 If you're using an addon to alter the css,